-These chewy salted caramels are an easy, homemade holiday gift for family, friends, neighbors, teachers, and most importantly, yourself.
-They’re soft and chewy, creamy and sweet, with a healthy dusting of flaky sea salt for the perfect sweet-savory bite.
+Soft and chewy Salted Caramel Candies are an easy, homemade holiday gift for family, friends, neighbors, teachers, and most importantly, yourself.
+They’re soft, creamy and sweet, with a healthy dusting of flaky sea salt for the perfect sweet-savory bite.
 I’ve been making these treats for years, and friends near and far start clamoring for them as soon as December 1st hits.

 It’s the most wonderful time of the year – caramel candy time!
 I’ve been making this recipe for soft and chewy salted caramels for years and years.
 It’s the first Christmas candy I ever made, and the first Christmas tradition I established for myself as an adult.